This page contains affiliate links. Please read our disclosure for more info.

 The standard policy costs a flat rate of US $56.28 which is automatically charged every 4 weeks until you cancel.
 Travel to the US costs extra.

-Unfortunately, Nomad Insurance gets significantly more expensive the older you get.
+Unfortunately, Nomad Insurance Essential gets significantly more expensive the older you get.
 For over 50s, especially those travelling to the US, I recommend checking out Heymondo Insurance instead.

 Here is the cost per age group charged every 4 weeks (prices in USD).